 Call for help to create a personalized, practical, safe plan that includes ways for you and your children to remain safe now, while you are planning to leave, and after you leave.
-Here is a link for a safety plan.
+Here are some links for a safety plan.

 Know the Facts of Domestic Violence

-- 1 out of every 3 women are abused at least once in their life time, including Christians women.
+- 1 out of every 3 women are abused at least once in their lifetime, including Christian women.

 - Domestic violence happens in all kinds of families, financial status, cultures, locations, races, religious and age groups throughout the world.